eliheuer/simplefont/README.md

 # Design Goals

-The idea behind this project is to build the simplest possable UFO font editor, in as few lines of Python as possible.
+The idea behind this project is to build a simple UFO font editor.